devs-immortal/Divine-Intervention/README.md

 ### EnumInject
 A slightly weird injector that adds a constant to an enum.
 See [EnumInject.md](EnumInject.md) for an example.

+### CustomInject
+A quick way of using asm to do whatever you want to do.
+If you don't know how to use it, you probably shouldn't.

 ## Installation
 build.gradle:
 ```groovy